BartlettJE/statsresdesign/docs/10-BayesEst.md

 #### 1. Identify data

+- Replace with Troy et al. replication from Aimi and Rhonda.

-For the second guided example we covered in the lecture, we will explore the model included in [Heino et al. (2018)](https://doi.org/10.1080/21642850.2018.1428102) for their Bayesian data analysis tutorial.
+For the second guided example we covered in the lecture, we will explore the model included in @heino_bayesian_2018 for their Bayesian data analysis tutorial.
 They explored the feasibility and acceptability of the ”Let’s Move It” intervention to increase physical activity in 43 older adolescents.

 They randomised participants into two groups (<code><span class='st'>"intervention"</span></code>) for control (0) and intervention (1) arms (group sessions on motivation and self-regulation skills, and teacher training).
 Their outcome was a measure of autonomous motivation (<code><span class='st'>"value"</span></code>) on a 1-5 scale, with higher values meaning greater motivation.
 They measured the outcome at both baseline (0) and six weeks after (1; <code><span class='st'>"time"</span></code>).